Sefaris/ItemMap/README.md

 ShowFilteredStaticColor=0
 ;
-; Use static color for all markers when using filter other than ALL [default: 0]
+; Use static color for all markers when currently active filter is other than ALL [default: 0]

 ColorStaticFilter=#FFFFFF
 ;